V-pop: Internationally

 At the end of 2005, singer Mỹ Tâm released the album Void.
 In mid-September 2007, Mỹ Linh re-released her three old albums for domestic and international markets, including Made in Vietnam (2003), Chat with Mozart (2005) and Let Love Sing (2006) with the help of Pony Canyon Records (Japan).
 Made in Vietnam was renamed Radio-I in Japan and was awarded the best album of the month in Nagoya, Aichi City.
-At the end of 2006, My Tam made her fifth album, "Soaring", in Korea and released her album in collaboration with Nurimaru Pictures.
-Her 9th studio album, Tâm 9, became the first Vietnamese artist's album to enter the Billboard World Album chart at №10.
+At the end of 2006, My Tam made her fifth album, Soaring, in Korea and released her album in collaboration with Nurimaru Pictures.
+Her ninth studio album, Tâm 9, became the first album by a Vietnamese artist to enter the Billboard World Album charts at No. 10.

-In recent years, V-pop has started to attract more attention internationally from young singers with innovative new music styles such as Trúc Nhân, min, Amee, Hoàng Thùy Linh, and MONSTAR.
+In recent years, V-pop has started to attract more attention internationally from young singers with innovative new music styles such as Pháo, Trúc Nhân, Min, Amee, Hoàng Thùy Linh, and MONSTAR.
 Many songs and albums from the V-pop genre have entered numerous prestigious international music charts.
-V-pop has gradually become a leader in the Southeast Asian music industry.
+V-pop gradually became a leader in the Southeast Asian music industry.

-Currently, the most viewed music video that can arguably be classified as V-pop is a children's song called "Bong Bong Bang Bang" (365daband), reaching more than 510 million views.
+Currently, the most viewed music video that can arguably be classified as V-pop is a song called "Bong Bong Bang Bang" (365daband), reaching more than 600 million views.

 In 2019, Son Tung M-TP collaborated with the rapper Snoop Dogg to release the song "Give It to Me".
-The Source called him an "Asian Sensation" and World Music Awards dubbed him a "king of Vpop".
+The Source called him an "Asian sensation" and World Music Awards dubbed him a "king of V-pop".
 Korea's Star News also posted the article and called him a leading voice within the V-pop music industry.
-In 2020, Tung entered the Billboard Social 50 chart at No.28, becoming the first Vietnamese artist to enter the chart.
-In 2021, Tung entered the Billboard Social 50 chart at No.28, becoming the first Vietnamese artist to enter the chart.
-In 2020, the song "Give It to Me" featuring Snoop Dogg entered the Billboard LyricFind Global chart at No.1.
-In 2021, the song "Chúng ta của hiện tại" entered the Billboard LyricFind Global chart at No.1. and the song "Muộn rồi mà sao còn" entered the Billboard Global Excl.
-U.S. at number 126.
+In 2020, Tung entered the Billboard Social 50 chart at No. 28, becoming the first Vietnamese artist to enter the chart.
+In 2020, the song "Give It to Me" featuring Snoop Dogg entered the Billboard LyricFind Global chart at No. 1.
+In 2021, the song "Chúng ta của hiện tại" also entered the Billboard LyricFind Global chart at No. 1 and the song "Muộn rồi mà sao còn" entered the Billboard Global Excl.
+U.S. chart at number 126.
+Tung continued to appear on the Global Excl.
+U.S. chart on June 18, 2024 at number 162 with the song "Đừng làm trái tim anh đau".

-In 2020, during the COVID-19 pandemic, Min and Erik released a song called "Ghen Cô Vy" (Jealous Coronavirus) to encourage people on how to handle the pandemic.
-The song has become popular for its catchy tunes and for raising awareness about limiting the spread of COVID-19.
+In 2020, during the COVID-19 pandemic, Min and Erik released a song called "Ghen Cô Vy" ("Jealous Coronavirus") to encourage people on how to handle the pandemic.
+The song became popular for its catchy tune and for raising awareness about limiting the spread of COVID-19.

+In 2025, V-pop song "Phù Đổng Thiên Vương" by Đức Phúc won Intervision 2025, an international song competition organised in Russia featuring acts representing 22 countries, thanks to which Phúc gained popularity both domestically and abroad.